dktr0/dktr0.github.io/game-design-course/camera-control-1.md

 	global_position = teleportTo;
 ```

+## F. Scale up to a complete very tiny game

-F. Apply these ideas (possibly in combination with ideas from other technical areas) in a complete, small game
+Apply these ideas (possibly in combination with ideas from other technical areas) in a complete, small game